How Wearable Health Data Can Help You Bounce Back from Burnout

 Wearable devices can reveal this imbalance long before it becomes overwhelming.
 Changes in heart rate variability (HRV), resting heart rate, and even daily movement trends can show that your system is working harder than it appears.

-If you want a deeper understanding of this buildup, How to Calm Your Nervous System Naturally and The Three-Stage Burnout Model offer helpful context.
+If you want a deeper understanding of this buildup, The Three-Stage Burnout Model offers helpful context.

 What Your Wearable Data Is Really Telling You